Are we surprised to find SMBHs with JWST at z > 9?: Introduction

-Interestingly, the spectra of some of these galaxies reveal the presence of broad permitted lines (H$\alpha$, H$\beta$, H$_\gamma$), consistent with being emitted from the Broad Line Region (BLR) of weak Active Galactic Nuclei (AGNs).
-Two systems with estimated BH masses of $M_{\rm BH} \sim 10^7 M_\odot$ have been reported by \citet{kocevski2023}: CEERS-1670 at $z = 5.2$, and CEERS-3210 at $z = 5.6$, the latter being a heavily obscured AGN caught in a transition phase between a dust-obscured starburst and an unobscured quasar, similar to the transitioning quasar GNz7q at $z \sim 7.19$ reported by \citet{fujimoto2022}. \citet{ubler2023} identified an AGN in the compact galaxy GS-3073 at $z = 5.6$, estimating a BH mass of $\sim 10^8 M_\odot$.
-Finally, \citet{larson2023} reported the discovery of CEERS-1019, an accreting black hole with mass $M_{\rm BH} \sim 10^7 M_\odot$ at $z = 8.7$, and Maiolino et al. (2023) argued that the $z = 10.6$ galaxy GNz-11 \citep{tacchella2023,bunker2023} hosts a nuclear BH with mass $M_{\rm BH} \sim 2 \times 10^6 M_\odot$ accreting at super-Eddington rates.
-The new extensive analysis of JWST/NIRSpec observations of GNz11 presented in Maiolino et al. (2023) suggests extremely high gas densities, typical of the BLR of AGNs, and disfavour the Wolf Rayet (WR) scenario \citep[][]{senchyna2023} as WR stars alone can not account for many observed spectral properties.
+Interestingly, the spectra of some of these galaxies reveal the presence of broad permitted lines (H$\alpha$, H$\beta$, H$_\gamma$) without a counterpart in the forbidden lines, hence consistent with being emitted from the Broad Line Region (BLR) of weak Active Galactic Nuclei (AGNs).
+Two systems with estimated BH masses of $M_{\rm BH} \sim 10^7 M_\odot$ have been reported by \citet{kocevski2023}: CEERS-1670 at $z = 5.2$, and CEERS-3210 at $z = 5.6$, the latter being a heavily obscured AGN caught in a transition phase between a dust-obscured starburst and an unobscured quasar, similar to the transitioning quasar GNz7q at $z \sim 7.19$ reported by \citet{fujimoto2022}. \citet{ubler2023} identified an AGN in the compact galaxy GS-3073 at $z = 5.6$, estimating a BH mass of $\sim 10^8 M_\odot$. \citet{larson2023} reported a broad H$\beta$ emission line in CEERS-1019, a galaxy at $z = 8.7$, suggesting a BH mass of $M_{\rm BH} \sim 10^7 M_\odot$, although their detection has a lower significance ($2.3 \sigma$).
+At even higher redshift, \citet{maiolino2023a} argued that the $z = 10.6$ galaxy GNz-11 \citep{tacchella2023,bunker2023} hosts a nuclear BH with mass $M_{\rm BH} \sim 2 \times 10^6 M_\odot$ accreting at super-Eddington rates.
+The new extensive analysis of JWST/NIRSpec observations of GNz11 presented in \citet{maiolino2023a} suggests extremely high gas densities, typical of the BLR of AGNs, together with other AGN-like features (ionization lines typical of AGNs, ionization cones, and a Lyman-$\alpha$ halo similar to that observed in quasars, see \citealt{maiolino2023b, scholtz2023}), while Wolf Rayet (WR) stars alone \citep[][]{senchyna2023} can not account for many of the observed spectral properties.

+In addition to GNz11, Maiolino et al. (in prep) have identified 10 AGNs at $4 < z < 8$ in three tiers of the JADES survey through the detection of broad Balmer emission lines, with also possible candidate merging BH systems, as traced by two broad H$\alpha$ components.
+The inferred BH masses in these AGN sample are in the range between $5 \times 10^7 M_\odot$ and down to $3 \times 10^5 M_\odot$, probing the regime expected for heavy BH seeds formed by the collapse of Super Massive Stars (SMSs) \citep{ferrara2014}.

 A statistical census of broad H$\alpha$ emission line systems among 185 galaxies at $3.8 \leq z \leq 8.9$ confirmed with NIRSpec has led to the discovery of 10 type-1 AGNs (corresponding to $\sim 5 \%$ of the sample) with masses $M_{\rm BH} \sim 10^6 - 10^7 M_\odot$ at $z = 4 - 6.9$ \citep{harikane2023}, two of which are the systems reported by \citet{kocevski2023}.
 It is important to note that broad emission lines can also be powered by mergers or outflows, but in these cases broad lines are seen both in permitted and forbidden lines, unlike these JWST sources, whose spectra show the typical narrow–forbidden/broad– permitted duality of AGNs.